Wednesday, 30 July 2025

 With or without me, yet

-You're here with smiling eyes,
+You're beside me with the smiling eyes

-That summon a molten silver,
+that summon a molten silver,

 billowing ocean bloom in my body;